Remaining TODOs: 30

 Corollary 3.1.10: Every finite-dimensional vector space is isomorphic to exactly one of the .

-Thus the real space form a set of canonical representatives of the isomorphism classes.
+Thus the real spaces form a set of canonical representatives of the isomorphism classes.

 3.ii Homomorphisms